Andrew0000/SingleEvent/README.md

 Implementation of the "One-Time Event" pattern for Android and Kotlin Multiplatform.

 **History of the question and other solutions**
-Why Channels may be not reliable:
+Why Channels may be unreliable:
 https://github.com/Kotlin/kotlinx.coroutines/issues/2886#issuecomment-901188295
 https://medium.com/androiddevelopers/viewmodel-one-off-event-antipatterns-16a1da869b95